Saturday, January 25, 2025

 1. Find the process that works for you.

 This can be tough to do, so don’t lose hope if you haven’t found your way yet.
 Try different options, especially those you think would never work for you.
-Often, the thing you scoffed at is exactly what works in the end.
+Sometimes, the thing you scoffed at is exactly what works in the end.

 If you have trouble finishing a story, don’t do what normally stops your writing.
 For example, if you get stuck editing early chapters and never move forward, plow ahead and don’t edit.
 If you always hit a wall at chapter three because you think you got started wrong, keep writing and fix it later.
 If you keep stalling because you need to do research, take a few extra days and get it all worked out ahead of time.
+Or, do what I do: make a note to come back to it later.
+I add [research x] in those cases so I don't lose my writing momentum.

 Try new things, shake up what isn’t working for you and embrace what is.